StanAngeloff/compass-magick/README.md

 * 2-point linear gradients incl. support for rgba(..)
 * Rounded corners
 * Borders incl. rounded borders
+* Image composing, i.e., drawing images on top of the canvas

 A sample command looks like this: